Let’s begin with a real-life scenery:

-“It takes 20 years to build a good brand reputation, but it takes five minutes to destroy it.”
+“It takes 20 years to build a reputation and five minutes to ruin it.”

 Being in the media spotlight can therefore be good and bad.
 No matter what, you and your PR agency are responsible for ensuring that what is written about you is written on an informed basis, where sources and facts are double-checked.
 Even though it takes time and requires resources.